 The Company entered into a lease agreement for warehouse and office space located at One Titleist Drive, Acushnet, Massachusetts under a non-cancelable operating lease commencing August 1st, 2014 and ending July 31st, 2017 with an option for an additional three year period.
+On August 1, 2017, the organization has extended its lease for additional three years.
+The verbal lease agreement expires on July 31, 2020 with a monthly payment amounting to \$4,875.

-Future minimum lease payments are as follows:
+Future minimum lease payments are as follows for the years ended March 3t.